Integrate Amazon Web Services (AWS) with Red Canary

 Article summary

 Integrating Amazon Web Services (AWS) with Red Canary enhances security operations by centralizing monitoring, enabling effective threat detection and response, facilitating automated actions, and improving overall cloud security.
 To integrate AWS with Red Canary, follow the procedure below from beginning to end.
+After all steps are successfully completed, data should be successfully ingested into Red Canary after ~20 minutes.

 Prerequisites